 Local donations of food are extremely useful as feeding costs alone take a huge portion of funds.
-Foods donated to the centre that we volunteered at included cucumbers, papaya, broccoli, cauliflower, tomatoes, and macadamia nuts.
+Foods donated to the centre included cucumbers, papaya, broccoli, cauliflower, tomatoes, and macadamia nuts.

 7.30 am: Deliver food to the animals and assist with cleaning the cages.

 The volunteers who weren’t chopping food would be cleaning the monkey’s cages.

 Cleaning the cages involved sweeping up any leaf debris, and leftover food and hosing down the area to remove poop and pee – of which there was always plenty.
 You can’t be too squeamish when volunteering with animals and must be prepared to muck in.